mateti01/Tech-Store/README.md

 ## Overview

 **Tech Store** is a fully responsive, modern e-commerce web application built with **ReactJS** that showcases the latest technology products.
-It leverages a third-party API to fetch real-time product data, eliminating the need for a backend database and ensuring fresh inventory updates.
+It uses custom defined data which we can also use FakeStoreAPI leveraging a third-party API to fetch real-time product data, eliminating the need for a backend database and ensuring fresh inventory updates.

 This project demonstrates efficient state management using **React Context API**, smooth client-side navigation powered by **React Router DOM**, and clean asynchronous data fetching with **Axios** or the Fetch API.